DomainDrivenArchitecture/c4k-common/README.md

 #### Separate Configuration from Credentials

 We think it is an good idea to have credentials separated from configuration.
 All our functions, cli and frontend are following this principle.
+Thus, for executing separated config and authentication infos have to be provided.

 ```bash
 c4k-common config.edn auth.edn > k8s-manifest.yaml